FuelLabs/fuel-specs/main.md

 Fuel instructions are 32 bits wide (4 bytes) and comprise of:
 * Opcode: 8 bits
 * Register identifier: 6 bits
-* Immediate value: 12 bits
+* Immediate value: 12 or 24 bits, depending on operation

 In addition, there are some special registers defined as follows:
 | register | name            | description                                                                                                            |